puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 3.x API

-Escapes a string so that it can be safely used in a Bourne shell command line.

-Note that the resulting string should be used unquoted and is not intended for use in double quotes nor in single quotes.
+>* Note:* that the resulting string should be used unquoted and is not intended for use in double quotes nor in single quotes.

 This function behaves the same as ruby's Shellwords.shellescape() function.

 #### `shell_escape()`

-Escapes a string so that it can be safely used in a Bourne shell command line.

-Note that the resulting string should be used unquoted and is not intended for use in double quotes nor in single quotes.
+>* Note:* that the resulting string should be used unquoted and is not intended for use in double quotes nor in single quotes.

 This function behaves the same as ruby's Shellwords.shellescape() function.

-Returns: `Any`
+Returns: `Any` A string of characters with metacharacters converted to their escaped form.

 ### shell_join

 Type: Ruby 3.x API

 Builds a command line string from the given array of strings.
 Each array item is escaped for Bourne shell.
 All items are then joined together, with a single space in between.
 This function behaves the same as ruby's Shellwords.shelljoin() function

 #### `shell_join()`

 Builds a command line string from the given array of strings.
 Each array item is escaped for Bourne shell.
 All items are then joined together, with a single space in between.
 This function behaves the same as ruby's Shellwords.shelljoin() function

-Returns: `Any`
+Returns: `Any` a command line string

 ### shell_split

 Type: Ruby 3.x API

-Splits a string into an array of tokens in the same way the Bourne shell does.

 This function behaves the same as ruby's Shellwords.shellsplit() function

 #### `shell_split()`

-Splits a string into an array of tokens in the same way the Bourne shell does.

 This function behaves the same as ruby's Shellwords.shellsplit() function

-Returns: `Any`
+Returns: `Any` array of tokens

 ### shuffle

 Type: Ruby 3.x API

+@summary
  Randomizes the order of a string or array elements.

 #### `shuffle()`

+@summary
  Randomizes the order of a string or array elements.

-Returns: `Any`
+Returns: `Any` randomized string or array

 ### size

 Type: Ruby 3.x API

-Returns the number of elements in a string, an array or a hash

-Note that since Puppet 5.4.0, the length() function in Puppet is preferred over this.
+> *Note:* that since Puppet 5.4.0, the length() function in Puppet is preferred over this.
 For versions of Puppet < 5.4.0 use the stdlib length() function.

 #### `size()`

-Returns the number of elements in a string, an array or a hash

-Note that since Puppet 5.4.0, the length() function in Puppet is preferred over this.
+> *Note:* that since Puppet 5.4.0, the length() function in Puppet is preferred over this.
 For versions of Puppet < 5.4.0 use the stdlib length() function.

-Returns: `Any`
+Returns: `Any` the number of elements in a string, an array or a hash

 ### sort

 Type: Ruby 3.x API

-Sorts strings and arrays lexically.

 Note that from Puppet 6.0.0 the same function in Puppet will be used instead of this.

 #### `sort()`

-Sorts strings and arrays lexically.

 Note that from Puppet 6.0.0 the same function in Puppet will be used instead of this.

-Returns: `Any`
+Returns: `Any` sorted string or array

 ### sprintf_hash

 Type: Ruby 4.x API

-Uses sprintf with named references.

 The first parameter is format string describing how the rest of the parameters in the hash should be formatted.
 See the documentation for the `Kernel::sprintf` function in Ruby for